TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 13/Mark 13.15.md

 ---

-and let him that is on the housetop not go down, nor enter in, to take anything out of his house:
+and let him who is on the housetop not go down, nor enter in, to take anything out of his house.